-In its current collection, the Classique 5177 presents the Breguet blue for the first time in a grand feu enamel.
+The Classique 5177 features the Breguet blue in a grand feu enamel dial.
 This unique color affirms the elegant simplicity of the Breguet style in a contemporary register.

 In the eighteenth century, an age marked by baroque exuberance, Abraham-Louis Breguet favored refined aesthetics.
-This simplicity became par for the course and its style seduced the elite.
+This simplicity became part for the course and its style seduced the elite.
 This timepiece is essentially inspired by these neoclassical lines.
-However, Breguet added a fresh touch with the color of the blued hands being transposed onto the dial; presenting an unprecedented deep blue grand feu enamel.
+However, Breguet added a fresh touch with the color of the blued hands (no, the hands are not blued….) being transposed onto the dial; presenting an unprecedented deep blue grand feu enamel.

 To ensure ease of readability, the moon-tipped hands made of rhodium-plated steel stand out against the blue background.
 In the same quest for readability, the Arabic numerals, stars, diamond shapes and fleur-de-lis on the chapter ring are silvered and are larger in size.
 Their relief is born from a very delicate, powdered tracing.
 The date figures are treated using the same process in order to aid visibility, due to the positioning of the aperture that sits in a darkened lower level window.
-Finally, Breguet’s secret signature, also in enamel, appears at 6 o’clock.
-For all of its timepieces with an enamel dial, the House of Breguet continues to use the calligraphy once drawn by Abraham-Louis Breguet, as featured, for example, on the self-winding Breguet No. 15 watch launched in 1787.
+Finally, Breguet’s secret signature,, appears at 6 o’clock.
+For all of its timepieces with an enamel dial, the House of Breguet continues to use the calligraphy once drawn by Abraham-Louis Breguet, as featured.

 The perfect marriage of refined aesthetics and high technology - Powered by the self-winding 777Q mechanical caliber, the Classique 5177 Grand Feu Blue Enamel model has simple and useful functions: the central second hand and the date at 3 o’clock.
 Current technological advances such as the use of silicon for the lever and escape wheel optimize its chronometric reliability.
 However, certain aesthetic elements of this caliber, in particular the form of the wheels, are reminiscent of Breguet’s creations from the late eighteenth century.